-THE REAR ADMIRAL JOHN S. JENKINS WRITING AWARD FOR LAW STUDENTS--currently closed
+THE REAR ADMIRAL JOHN S. JENKINS WRITING AWARD FOR LAW STUDENTS

 The Rear Admiral John S. Jenkins Writing Award honors a leader of the military bar who was a co-founder of NIMJ, the inaugural chair of the Advisory Board, and thereafter a Director of NIMJ for many years.

 This award is presented to the best nominated paper written by a law student on a military legal topic and reflects Rear Admiral Jenkins’ deep commitment to both legal education and military justice.

 Rear Admiral John S. Jenkins served in the Navy for 28 years ultimately serving as The Judge Advocate General of the Navy.
 He also served as Senior Associate Dean for Administrative Affairs at the George Washington University Law School and as a member of the Cox Commission, which was convened by NIMJ in 2001 to recommend improvements in the Uniform Code of Military Justice.

 The award carries a $250 prize and certificate.
 The paper may also be published on the NIMJ website with the author’s consent.
 Students may nominate their own work, including work that has been published in a law journal; faculty may also nominate deserving student papers.